 Disk I/O subsystem applicable to a write-intensive database

 This section describes the recommended hardware requirements for the Enterprise Service Manager.

 RAID10 or RAID 0+1 disk setup

-The following table lists the minimum disk space required to install the Enterprise Service Manager and Monitoring Agent for each platform.
+The following table lists the minimum disk space required to install MySQL Enterprise Service Manager and MySQL Enterprise Monitor Agent on each platform.

 The minimum disk space values for the Monitoring Agent include the disk space required by the backlog.
 The backlog is used if the agent loses contact with the Service Manager and cannot transmit the collected data.
 The collected data is stored on the agent's local file system until communication with the Service Manager resumes.
 Once normal communication is resumed, the entire backlog is transmitted, then deleted from the agent's local file system.

 If you choose to install the bundled MySQL Server with the Enterprise Service Manager, you must also consider the amount of disk space required by the database.
 This value cannot be predicted as it depends on load, number of monitored instances, and so on.